gonwan/blog/source/_posts/2025/20250527-fixing-cjk-font-blurry-in-qt-under-windows.md

 ### 6. Conclusion

-If Qt5 is used, set default font to `Segoe UI` as shown in my previous demo code.
+If Qt5 is used, set default font to `Segoe UI` as shown in my demo code.
 Add font fallback list.

 If Qt6 is used, Adding font fallback list is enough.